letsencrypt/boulder/docs/load-testing.md

 # Load testing the OCSP signing components.

-Here are instructions on how to realistically load test the OCSP signing components of Boulder, excercising the pkcs11key, boulder-ca, and ocsp-updater components.
+Here are instructions on how to realistically load test the OCSP signing components of Boulder, exercising the pkcs11key, boulder-ca, and ocsp-updater components.

 Set up a SoftHSM instance running pkcs11-daemon on some remote host with more